requizm/cs2d_1011v/README.md

 <br/> <br/><br/> <br/>

 **What is  smart aimbot?**<br/>
-He checks whether there is an object (wall etc.) between me and the opponent in each frame.
+It checks whether there is an object (wall etc.) between me and the opponent in each frame.
 If it does, aimbot doesn't work.
 If not, it works.

 <br/> <br/><br/> <br/>
 **Notlar**<br/>